joseribeiro99/Anomaly-Detection-in-2D-Image/README.md

-# Anomaly-Detection
+# Anomaly-Detection-2D-Images
-This project is composed by the following pipeline:
+This project is composed of the following pipeline:

 ## 1. Get data from the camera [COMPLETE]
-This is supposed to connect to a camera and collect good data that later is supposed to train the model.
+Connection to a camera and collection of good data.
+This data is later supposed to train the model.
-There is also the possibility to collect more than image data case it shows important in the future.
+There is also the possibility of collecting more than image data in case it shows importance in the future.

-## 2. Train anomaly detection model with data colected [IN DEVELOPMENT]
+## 2. Train anomaly detection model with data collected [IN DEVELOPMENT]
+Models are being tested.
+The one that shows the best results is the one to be deployed.

 ## 3. Deploy the model [NOT STARTED]
+...